YangChenyuan/vscode-hacker-typer/Design-notes.md

 - `workspace.onDidSaveTextDocument`
 - `window.onDidChangeActiveTextEditor`
 - an event fired when workspace will be closed.
 (To be done)
+- Extensions can export a `deactivate` method along with their activate method that will be invoked when VS Code is shutdown

+Take `contentChange` into account (exclude `selectionChange`)

 _problem: too many changes without typing_ (can be ignored)